isomerpages/govtech-corp/_products-and-services/Collaborate With Us/Overview.md

 image: /images/Products and Services/Collaborate with
   us/Collaborate_with_us_overview_meta_image_resized.jpg
 ---
+<h3>Drive digital transformation with us</h3>
+<p>GovTech is the lead agency tasked with making Singapore's Smart Nation
+ambitions a reality.
+But we know we cannot go about it alone.
+It is only through collaborations that we can see innovation in a different light as well as harness complementary strengths and resources to create truly cutting-edge solutions.
+Thus, we always welcome the chance to work with other government agencies to drive digitalisation across the public service sector.</p>
+<p>We also want to collaborate with industry stakeholders and international
+partners to host events and encourage the exchange of ideas and knowledge.</p>
+<h3>Collaborate with us today</h3>
+<p></p>
+<p></p>
+<p></p>
 <h3><strong>Drive Digital Transformation with us through collaboration</strong></h3>
 <p>At GovTech, we are dedicated to improve lives through tech.
 As the lead
 agency driving Singapore's Smart Nation vision, we aim to empower our nation